How to set up your phone for Northern Lights photography

 2. Enable Night Mode or Manual/Pro Mode

 If your phone has a Night Mode, enable it.
 For more control, switch to Manual or Pro Mode (available on many Android devices and newer iPhones).
-Here the setting on your phone camera that you need to adjust:

 - ISO: Start at ISO 800–1600.
 You can increase it if the aurora is faint, but keep in mind that higher ISO can cause more noise (graininess) in the photo.